czechow-shadow/emacs/README.md

 # Emacs Haskell development configuration (intero and dante+nix) with evil mode

 ## Installing environment
 Install new configuration into $HOME directory.
-If you alread have emacs config there (.emacs and .emacs.d), use `./install.sh --force` (previous config will be backed up) or delete config manually.
+If you already have emacs config there (.emacs and .emacs.d), use `./install.sh --force` (previous config will be backed up) or delete config manually.